 If several extra people turn up, then it can be worth talking with the training coordinator if they are available to discuss the situation.

-If this is a training session you have organised individually, this is the value of having a sign in sheet and keep a clear record of sign-ups.
+If this is a training session you have organized individually, this is the value of having a sign-in sheet and keep a clear record of sign-ups.